Governance Intelligence

 Best governance around a corporate transaction

-In this category, judges will be looking for innovative and effective governance work carried out before, during and/or after a corporate transaction such as an IPO, M&A deal or restructuring.
+Corporate transactions are a tumultuous time for an organization due to a combination of high-stakes financial pressure, complex regulatory hurdles and intense cultural clashes.
+Judges will be looking for innovative and effective governance work carried out before, during and/or after a corporate transaction such as an IPO, M&A deal or restructuring.
 This might include, for example, overhauling a company’s governance structure, combining the best elements of two companies’ arrangements or managing the regulatory and other risks arising from a transaction.
+Evidence can include combined governance policies and documentation, regulatory framework, approach to restructuring plans, company-wide audit and risk management.

 Best proxy statement (small cap)